 II

-A second item – in this case, a Conrad letter of 1923 to one of his old crew-mates, John C. Niven – has previously been known only through a small extract included in G. Jean-Aubry’s introduction to the first volume of his Joseph Conrad: Life and Letters (p.
-99) and later reproduced in Volume 8 of the Collected Letters, where the editors comment that the lost original “was last seen on the wall of a pub in Troon, Scotland, in the 1950s” (CL8 240 n3).
+A second item – in this case, a Conrad letter of 1923 to one of his old crew-mates, John C. Niven – has previously been known only through a small extract included in G. Jean-Aubry’s introduction to the first volume of his Joseph Conrad: Life and Letters (1927: 99) and later reproduced in Volume 8 of the Collected Letters, where the editors comment that the lost original “was last seen on the wall of a pub in Troon, Scotland, in the 1950s” (CL8 240 n3).
 In fact, the letter has always belonged to Quintin Jardine, a Scots crime-writer and Niven’s great-nephew, and can now be printed here in full and accurate form.

 Renfrewshire-born John C(ampbell) Niven (1853–1926), second engineer in the Vidar in 1887 when Conrad was serving as first mate, makes an appearance by name in The Shadow-Line (1917) as a “sturdy young Scot” and a “fierce misogynist” (p.
 13).
 The two other crew-members of the Vidar mentioned in the letter are the ship’s captain, James Craig (1846–1929), a Scotsman who had arrived in Singapore in 1875, and her chief engineer, James Allen.
-On 3 December, Niven had written from Woburn Sands (Bucks) on behalf of Craig and Allen to remind Conrad of his old Vidar shipmates who “are all alive & in this country” and to congratulate him on his “great achievements” (Stape and Knowles, p.
-226).
+On 3 December, Niven had written from Woburn Sands (Bucks) on behalf of Craig and Allen to remind Conrad of his old Vidar shipmates who “are all alive & in this country” and to congratulate him on his “great achievements” (Stape and Knowles 1995: 226).
 Delighted to hear from crew-mates whom he had not seen for over 35 years, Conrad responded by return of post:

 To John C. Niven